All Episodes

 Now, they might be giving lip service.

-Obama talks conservatism when he talks economics, when he talks jobs.
+I'm sure as Obama talks about it like he does everything else, Obama talks conservatism when he talks economics, when he talks jobs.

 He talks mild conservative.

-But we forced participation rates at all time high more people working part-time hours than ever before yet he's out there talking all this big game about economic growth and so forth and a recovery that isn't happening.
+Yet he's out there talking all this big game about economic growth and so forth and a recovery that isn't happening.

-So he might give lip service to competition as it's going to lower prices but there aren't any price reductions going on prices for health care up 24% the last six years the three largest insurance companies private sector insurance companies held an average of 86% of customers in the individual market last year.
+So he might give lip service to competition as it's going to lower prices, but there aren't any price reductions going on.

 That's up from 83% in 2010 when Obamacare was passed.

-This according to a Monday report from the government accountability office the biggest companies held at least 95% of all customers in nearly 12 states including Alabama, Iowa, Kentucky, and New Jersey and it says here in the Hill.com story that the findings are a blow to the regime which has touted lower costs and more options for millions across the country under the health care what's who has been smoking what?
+And it says here in the Hill.com story that the findings are a blow to the regime, which has touted lower costs and more options for millions across the country under the healthcare.

-But this gets obviously these people had a story dictated to them by somebody, and they just acted as stenographers and typed it up.
+But this gets obviously these people had a story dictated to them by somebody and they just acted as stenographers and typed it up.

-That three companies hold 86%.
+The regime's acting all disappointed here that three companies hold 86%.

-That just means it's going to be easy easier to wipe out this sector when the time comes.
+That just means it's going to be easier to wipe out this sector when the time comes.

-You're only dealing with getting rid of three comp if you get rid of three companies and you've created a market of 86% for the government providing health insurance.
+If you get rid of three companies and you've created a market of 86% for the government providing health insurance, this is made to order for the regime.

-This is this is great news for them.
+This is great news for them.

 So what's happened here is in the private sector insurance market, 86% of all policies are written by three companies.

-For when the day comes to eventually wipe them all out.
+That's perfect for when the day comes to eventually wipe them all out.

 And the insurance companies know it.